 fbpx

-7 Polite French Phrases to Learn before Visiting Paris
+Polite French Phrases to Learn before Visiting Paris

 The French – Parisians, in particular – have a reputation for being rude.
-But the behavior that foreigners perceive as rudeness is often the result of a cultural misunderstanding.
-France has its own standards of politeness and these may differ from those of your home country.
-In fact, when a Parisian seems rude, he or she might actually be reacting to a perceived rudeness on your part, even though in your eyes you’ve acted perfectly normally.
+But the behaviour that foreigners perceive as rude is often the result of a cultural misunderstanding.
+France has its standards of politeness, and these may differ from those of your home country.

-To avoid any such misunderstandings – and experience the best side of Parisians – learn the following 7 French phrases before visiting Paris.
+To avoid any such misunderstandings – and experience the best side of Parisians – learn the following French phrases before visiting Paris.
 These phrases will show that you’re polite, respectful and have some understanding of French culture.
-In return, we think you’ll come to see that Parisians are much more friendly than they’re reputed to be!

 1. Bonjour – Good morning/hello